Templestowe

 What is the weighted average housing cost based on tenure mix in the suburb of Templestowe?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,313.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,313.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,700/month, and renters paying $2,221/month.

 How affordable is housing in the suburb of Templestowe relative to local incomes?